 We strongly believe in diversity of all kinds, and age is one of them.
-The majority of our participants are in their 20s and 30s, but we’ve had people on our trip ranging from 18 to 60 years old.
-We’ve even had a few families come with children as young as 8 months.
+The majority of our participants are in their 20s, 30s, and 40s, but we’ve had people on our trip ranging from 18 to 60 years old.
+We’ve even had a few families bring their kids before.

 What if I don’t know the local language?

-As our community is so diverse, we often have someone in our group who is able to speak the local language and help out, and all our on-the-ground partners speak English to keep communication between attendees and facilitators smooth.
+As our community is so diverse, we often have someone in our group who is able to speak the local language, and our on-the-ground partners speak English to keep communication between attendees and facilitators smooth.

 How big are your trips?

 Groups are typically 20-30 people, but they are sometimes a bit bigger or smaller.
-There is enough diversity within the group to find people who are interested in the same things as you, but the group is small enough that you still know everyone and the community doesn’t splinter off into different cliques.
+There is enough diversity within the group to find people who are interested in the same things as you, but the group is small enough that you still know everyone and the community doesn’t split into cliques.